isi-code/odin-tic-tac-toe/README.md

 - Methods that returns icon, name and choices
 - Method to reset choices

-**Board**
+**Board Logic**

 - Array property with 9 spaces representing the board
-- Method that will update the game board
+- Method that will update the game board with user names to represent square being occupied
-- Method that return current board
+- Method that returns array
-- Method to reset board
+- Method to reset board values

+**Board Display**

+- Method to create Tic Tac Toe grid
+- Method to update board values
+- Method to reset Board values
+- Method to remove tic tac toe board
+- Method to display results

 ***controlGameFlow**
 - Add property to check if game is over
 - Method to ask for player name and icon.
 - Make two player objects and return their methods to update choices and get icons
+- Method to handle match for each player
+  - Update board when a player clicks the board
+  - Store results in an array
 - Method that checks whether the win or tie conditions are met.
   - This will check if three equal symbols are in the following places:
     - **Win conditons**